josueayala27/josueayala.me/content/clean-arquitecture-with-nuxt copy.md

 ## Prerequisites

-To complete this tutorial, you will need:
+To complete this tutorial, you will need: hello@josueayala.me

 - Node.js installed locally, which you can do by following [How to Install Node.js and Create a Local Development Environment.](https://www.digitalocean.com/community/tutorial_series/how-to-install-node-js-and-create-a-local-development-environment)
 - A valid Git installation is optionally required for cloning the API, consult [Getting Started with Git.](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git)